 UBC's Policy 87 states: "Results of all research undertaken in the University shall be fully publishable..."

-Because of this policy, the Faculty of Graduate and Postdoctoral Studies must be informed about reasons for delays in publication of dissertations and theses.
-If there is strong justification, the Dean of the Faculty of Graduate and Postdoctoral Studies may agree to delay publication of a dissertation/thesis for six months.
-Under special circumstances, and with substantive rationale, this may be extended to a maximum of twelve months.
+Because of this policy, the Faculty of Graduate and Postdoctoral Studies must be informed about reasons for requests for delays in publication of dissertations and theses.
+If there is strong justification, the Dean of the Faculty of Graduate and Postdoctoral Studies may agree to delay publication of a thesis/dissertation (known as an "embargo") for twelve months.
+Under special circumstances, and with substantive rationale, the delay in publication may be extended to a normal maximum of two years.

 Note: If you want to request a delay in publication of your thesis, you must do this before you submit the final version of your thesis to cIRcle.
 See How to Request a Delay in Publication for instructions.